 Emanyata Oolorikan ‘Olng’esherr’ rite of passage in the Maasai community

-Guest author Alex Lekishon explains the male rites of passage performed once every 15 years in the Maasai Mara, transitioning males of an "age-set" to adulthood.
+Alex Lekishon explains the male rites of passage performed once every 15 years in the Maasai Mara, transitioning males of an "age-set" to adulthood.
 The current ceremonies just finished, with Alex in attendance.
-We are grateful and honored that he is sharing this story with us.
+We are grateful to him for sharing this story with us.

 by Alex Lekishon